8K technology plays a part in Hokkaido University's cutting-edge 3D imaging system.

 The image data obtained via this technique achieves significantly higher resolution than through previous methods.
 The amount of information contained in each voxel of a 3D model is about 100 million times that produced by a CT scanner.

 With this newly-developed imaging technique, the probability of detecting fossils is expected to be much higher than conventional methods used thus far.
-In addition to paleontological reserches, this cutting-edge technology also holds potential for use in a wide variety of fields and will help foster innovation in natural science research.
+In addition to paleontological researches, this cutting-edge technology also holds potential for use in a wide variety of fields and will help foster innovation in natural science research.

 Canon cameras and lenses—capturing images of ancient life with superb accuracy